NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Grabbable Moves: 6A(A), 8A, 2A, JA
 - 5B(B) hitbox appears and disappears one frame later; better advantage on block; move ends sooner
 - 6B can follow up on whiff
+- 6B(B)
+  - Has less endlag
-- 6B(B) has less endlag; can follow up into A on whiff
+  - Can follow up into A on whiff
+  - Recovery animation adjusted
 - 2B can continue to 2B(A) on whiff; does one more damage; last active frame has less lift
 - 2B(B) is spinning knockback, less lift; A transition made later
 - 2BB(B) ends sooner